 Organizations need visibility to how information moves through various workflow steps to ensure the quality of query results, business reports, business intelligence (BI) dashboards and training sets.
 Data quality is enhanced when data engineers can track who made a change and why, how something was updated, and which process was used.

-Reduce IT cost and risk
+Reduce IT Cost and Risk

-Better handle of evolving data sources – As business conditions evolve, systems and data sources change constantly.
+As business conditions evolve, systems and data sources change constantly.
 For example, an analytic application that evaluates customer behavior by looking only at traditional point of sale data is almost sure to be wrong.
 This method of analysis will have missed e-commerce orders, in-app purchases, and customers across a variety of other sales channels and demographics.
 While this seems obvious, data bias and undetected problems with data sources is a problem that even the most sophisticated organizations can easily fall into.

 Managing Data Lineage